ensisoft/detonator/README.md

 ![Screenshot](screens/editor-script.png "Script editor")
 Use the built-in code editor to write the Lua scripts for the entities, scenes, game or UI.
-The editor has a built-in help system for accessing the engine side Lua API documentation as well as automatic Lua code formatting and linting.
+The editor has a built-in help system for accessing the engine side Lua API documentation as well as automatic Lua code formatting and linting and a code completion system!

 ![Screenshot](screens/editor-particle.png "Particle editor")
 The particle editor allows several types of particle effects to be created conveniently by adjusting several sliders